 Direct resident involvement can help to advise on changes.

-Who makes the decisions?
-Is it Our elected representatives or the bureaucratic system behind the scenes.
+Who are the decision makers?
+Is it Our "elected" representatives or the bureaucratic system behind the scenes.

 Many people have a perception that councillors know everything!
-Of course this is not true, the people who come up with the figures, legality, answers to awkward questions, current legislation and anything else that councillors debate, (argue for and against) and eventually endorse and implement, is produced and recommended by the vast amount of well paid people who are employed and in situ no matter which political party are in power.
+Of course this is not true, the people who come up with the figures, legality, answers to awkward questions, current legislation and anything else that councillors debate, (argue for and against) and eventually endorse and implement, is recommended and produced by the vast amount of well paid people (bureaucrats) who are employed and in situ no matter which political party are in power.

-Why don't we (the residents) feel or believe that some councillors are listening or acting in OUR BEST INTEREST.
+Why don't we (the residents) feel or believe that councillors are listening or acting in OUR BEST INTEREST?

-Some councillors are very good and do their best, unfortunately one or two have an eye on a future further up the political ladder (obviously guided by those faceless bureaucrats).
+Some councillors are very good and do their best, unfortunately there are some who have an eye on a future further up the political ladder (obviously helped by those faceless bureaucrats).

-Our labour council leader has a facade of grandeur accompanied by ingratiating waffle and an ability to twist and turn a subject to sound attractive, this very personal view will give you the general picture of my total lack of faith in our labour leader and why this councillors lack of respect for Hounslow residents tarnishes the reputation of other councillors.
-It is unfortunate that those councillors who do their best are often tarred with the same brush.
+No names mentioned, but one inparticular has a facade of grandeur accompanied by ingratiating waffle and an ability to twist and turn a subject to sound attractive to the general public, this person has been known to bully and belittle councillors.
+This very personal view will give you the general picture of my total lack of faith and why this particular councillors lack of respect for his fellow councillors and Hounslow residents tarnishes the reputation of his position.
+It is unfortunate that those councillors who do their best are often bullied into submission and tarred with the same brush.

 There is a saying “The end justifies the means” BUT AT WHAT COST TO THE RESIDENTS OF HOUNSLOW.